 - In a severely affected horse, the width of its stifle is narrower than the width of the point of hip

 Improving the Topline

-There is a common misconception that work builds muscle (link underline to exercise article).
+There is a common misconception that work builds muscle.
 Work alone conditions and trains muscles that the horse already has.
-A balanced diet (link underline to nutrition article) containing the necessary levels of all of the essential amino acids (link underline to amino acid article) will improve topline muscles.
+A balanced diet containing the necessary levels of all of the essential amino acids will improve topline muscles.

 How long does it take to correct an inadequate topline?

 Once the diet is balanced and adequate amino acids are provided, it will take an average of 30 days for a horse to improve one grade.
 Severe cases can take up to 90 days to improve the entire topline.
 Muscle development starts at the hip and gradually moves forward across the back and withers.